gregr/ina/nscheme/README.md

   input bytevector, and any enforcement of unicode correspondence in the presence of illegal UTF-8, whether through panic, replacement, removal, or some other strategy, will occur during this conversion.
-If a platform chooses not to enforce this correspondence, then a string corresponds to the sequence of bytes given by UTF8-encoding its text notation body in the same way as for a bytevector.
+If a platform chooses not to enforce this correspondence, then a string corresponds to the sequence of bytes given by UTF8-encoding its text body in the same way as for a bytevector.
   This includes support for specifying individual bytes using the `\x` escape code, even when these bytes produce a sequence that is not legal UTF-8.
 - Racket-like dynamically-scoped parameters are provided.
 Unlike in Racket, the values of these parameters can only be modified through a parameterization, and the modification is only visible within the body of that parameterization.
 That is, parameters are otherwise immutable.
 As in